oliveripkanam/wifi-fixer/README.md

 1. Download or clone this repository
 2. Open `wifi-diagnostics.html` in any modern web browser
 3. Click "Start Diagnostics" to run the tests
-4. Review the results and follow the recommendations
+4. Review the results and run network.bat for basic fixes

 ## Technologies Used